 I haven’t blogged in yonks and you guys probably are wondering what I’ve been up to so here goes…

 I decided to finally do a Masters in Computer Science as I was wanting to study it for many many years.
 I ended up starting the cs50 course 2 years ago and really enjoyed the content and basically fell in love with David Maylan 😂.
-I didn’t get to finish it as it required too much brain energy; I honestly found it too time-consuming and my job was getting quite taxing so… I left it to be… for now!!
+I didn’t get to finish it as it was too time-consuming and my job was getting quite taxing so… I left it to be… for now!!
 (I promise I will return back to it guys and write more tutorials!)

 “But you can just learn how to code online for free!”

-MOST developers I knew were a bit like “Why are you doing a Masters? just learn how to code for free online” And that is what I did…ish.
-I taught myself how to code at 8 years old using…Lissa Explains and Funky Chickens in the 90s 🙈 but coding is not what Computer Science is all about!
+All the developers I knew were a bit like “Don’t get a degree?
+Just learn how to code for free online”… but coding is not what Computer Science is all about!

 … Then suddenly… this course popped up on one of my daily search missions.